MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 Adopt these security controls and adapt them to your organization risk appetite and productivity requirements.
 You should use a continuous improvement approach where you start somewhere and build towards the ideal state.

 You should start by prioritize controls and the minimum/ideal target levels to ensure you have high positive security impact and low-friction changes first.
-Then implement and integrate the first control, move to the next control, implement and integrate that, and so on.
+Prioritize, implement, and integrate the first control then repeat the process with the next control.

 You should prioritize the critical foundations first because of their broad positive impact and credential and secret scanning (LINK) because of its high impact and frequent attacker use.